 Repeat with the other half of the dough.

 Make the sugar coating.
-Add 1 tsp cinnamon spice to the 1/2 cup of powdered sugar.
+Add 1 tsp apple pie spice or cinnamon to the 1/2 cup of powdered sugar.
 Put the apple turnovers into a bigger bowl and toss them with the sugar/cinnamon mixture.
 I did this when they were still warm.
 I found that when done while hot, the sugar sticks better but please feel free to experiement.